Medical studies

 Yes, we have an international relations department for that.

-Yes, the Open Day will take place on Saturday, March 6, 2021.
-This year, due to the current context, the event will be entirely paperless.
-Visit our social networks (Facebook, Twitter, Instagram) to stay informed!
+Yes, the Open House will take place on Saturday, March 6, 2021.
+This year, due to the current situation, the event will be held entirely online.
+Follow us on social media (Facebook, Twitter, Instagram) to stay informed!

 TESTIMONIALS

-OUR STUDENTS HAVE THEIR SAY
+OUR STUDENTS HAVE THE FLOOR

-Faculty life
+Faculty Life

-But the important thing to remember is that it's possible to succeed.
-It sounds silly when you put it like that, but after hearing everything and anything about the first year, it's time to get back to basics: it's a trying year, but I've lived it like a chrysalis, and you come out of it transformed, and often more "beautiful" than when you started (if you leave out the extra pounds haha).
-Beyond this first year, which is just the first step on the staircase, a world you can't fully imagine awaits you: I've made some of my most beautiful friends, and had some unforgettable experiences, both during the Carabin folklore events and during my hospital internships.
-It's true that, compared to 1st year, P2 is "easy": but don't rest on your laurels, even if it's the year of liberation, you're still here to gather knowledge for your future profession!
+But the important thing to remember is that it is possible to succeed.
+It may sound silly when you put it like that, but after hearing all sorts of things about the first year, you have to get back to basics: it's a challenging year, but I experienced it as a chrysalis, you come out transformed, and often more "beautiful" than at the beginning (if we ignore the weight loss/gain, haha).
+Beyond that first year, which is just the first step on the ladder, a world you can't fully imagine awaits you: I made my best friends and had unforgettable experiences, both during the medical student folklore events and during my hospital internships.
+So yes, compared to the first year, P2 is "easy": but don't rest on your laurels, even if it's the year of liberation, you're still there to gain knowledge for your future profession!

 ACM and CCC

-YOUR MEDICAL CORPOS
+YOUR MEDICAL CORPS

-association ACM
+ACM association

 ACM